Doctors warn Congress about potential link between moldy housing and veteran suicide risk

 The doctors shared the slides they said they provided to staffers for Senate Majority Leader Chuck Schumer’s office with our Washington News Bureau.
 The doctors argue mold-related illness is a risk factor for suicide in large part because of how it can affect the brain.

-We asked Dr. Ross to explain the impact on the brain when a person is exposed to a moldy home.
+We asked Dr. Ross to explain the impact on the brain when a person has exposure to a moldy home.

 “Some people can live in the home and have no problem, and other people in the same family in the same home could have terrible problems,” said Dr. Ross.
 “You [could] get a long list of problems including cognitive problems like impaired memory, concentration, attention, mood problems like depression, anxiety, insomnia, fatigue.”